tittywitch/recipes/financiers/financiers.md

     Uses honey (perhaps would have to reduce sugar) Vanilla powder (getting it powdered seems like a pain)

+I had a lot of trouble getting these things out of the tray intact.
+Not sure what the solution is.

 ## Sources
 French Cooking Academy
 youtube